 Duck and Waffle restaurant epitomises cosmopolitan dining at its very best.
-Adopting a bistro-esque interior with leather booth seating and an open kitchen, the restaurant is flooded with natural light allowing for spectacular 40th floor views over the City and beyond.
-An Anglo-French menu offers a contemporary take on traditional dishes, with a great selection of serving plates and artisan cocktails available.
-The Foie gras all day breakfast is sure to be a menu highlight.
+Adopting a bistro-esque interior with leather booth seating and an open kitchen, the restaurant is flooded with natural light allowing for spectacular 40th-floor views over the City and beyond.
+An Anglo-French menu offers a contemporary take on traditional dishes,with a great selection of serving plates and artisan cocktails available.

 Offering a unique blend of Japanese, Peruvian and Brazilian cuisine, SushiSamba have a passion for tri-cultural music and design, and its first international location is perched on the 38th and 39th floors of London’s Heron Tower.
 With spectacular restaurant views of the City, SushiSamba’s London branch also boasts an outdoor Tree Bar and a vibrant contemporary interior.
 Sushi dishes offered on the extensive menu include octopus, black cod and coconut rice.

-Serving up Michelin star food, this French fine dining restaurant is situated on the 28th floor of London Hilton on Park Lane, Mayfair.
-With 360 degree views over the London city skyline, Galvin at Windows allows for panoramic views over Hyde Park and Buckingham Palace.
-With its interior evoking images of the 1930’s golden age, the restaurant is perfect for night time views to take in the city lights.
+This French fine dining restaurant is situated on the 28th floor of London Hilton on Park Lane, Mayfair.
+With 360-degree views over the London city skyline, Galvin at Windows allows for panoramic views over Hyde Park and Buckingham Palace.
+With its interior evoking images of the 1930’s golden age, the restaurant is perfect for night-time views to take in the city lights.

-Floor to ceiling windows flood The Terrace with natural light, allowing for spectacular views over the heart of Piccadilly and the London skyline.
-With a modern British grill menu, specialties are understandably its meat and fish dishes.
+Floor-to-ceiling windows flood the Terrace on Piccadilly with natural light, allowing for spectacular views over the heart of Piccadilly and the London skyline.
+With a modern British grill menu, specialities are understandably its meat and fish dishes.
 The restaurant also pays homage to quintessential English traditions with its own G&T bar, serving afternoon tea with a G&T rather than a pot of Earl Grey, for a unique afternoon tea experience.

-Providing a natural oasis in the heart of London, Inn the Park, part of Peyton & Byrne restaurant group, has stunning views of the plants and ponds of St James’ Park.
-With a wooden cabin design, the eco-friendly restaurant offers a modern British menu, serving delicious summer starters of chilled tomato soup and crab salad.
-Take in the wildlife from the wooden terrace whilst enjoying brunch for an ideal morning.
+Providing a natural oasis in the heart of London, St James’s Café has stunning views of the plants and ponds of St James’ Park.
+With a wooden cabin design, the casual restaurant offers a light British menu, serving delicious salads, sandwiches and lunch at the hot counter.
+Take in the wildlife and views of the lake and fountain from the wooden terrace whilst enjoying brunch for an ideal morning.

 Amphitheatre Restaurant at Royal Opera House